maidsafe/sn_testnet_tool/README.md

 The first step is to get an installation of [Docker](https://www.docker.com/).
 There's a good chance it will be available in the package manager for your platform.

-After your Docker setup is running, build the container by issuing `docker build --tag sn_testnet_tool:latest .` from this directory.
-It may take a few minutes to build.
+After your Docker setup is running, you can build the container using the `build-container.sh` script from this directory.
+It may take five minutes or so to build.

 Obtain the AWS access and secret access keys for the `testnet_runner` account, and also the password for the Ansible vault.
 Put the Ansible password in a file located at `~/.ansible/vault-password`.